Kelvin-ndungu/Agentic_RAG_Diabetes_Knowledge-ManagementSystem/README.md

 - **Hierarchical document browsing**: Navigate guideline structure independently
 - **Source verification**: Compare LLM response to original text side-by-side

-This is **not a web app**—it's a **validation interface** for the agentic RAG system.
-The core value is the LLM orchestration, structured outputs, and vector retrieval, not the UI.

 ## Pipeline Validation (Notebook-First Development)